hpreet-singh/clean-data-assignment/CodeBook.md

   - SITTING
   - STANDING
   - LAYING
-- Other variables which are either a mean or a standard deviation
+- Other variables which are either a mean or a standard deviation and part of output
 	- tBodyAcc-mean()-X
 	- tBodyAcc-mean()-Y
 	- tBodyAcc-mean()-Z